 The Apache CXF training course is designed to provide you with proficiency in building both SOAP and REST style Web services with CXF through hands-on lab experience.
 It covers the basic architecture, design approaches, and implementation mechanics required to establish integrated web services.

-By attending Apache CXF workshop, Participants will learn to:
+By attending Apache CXF workshop, delegates will learn to:

 - Match the CXF architectural elements with a description of their function